Dynamical invariant based shortcut to equilibration in open quantum systems: Conclusion

-It is also an interesting avenue to design shortcuts and address the question whether the geometric bound~\cite{Salamon_1983,Scandi2019thermodynamiclength,Li_2022} can be reached by minimizing the dissipated work.
+The STE protocol comes with dissipated work that is generated due to irreversibility \cite{Landi_2021} and that can actually limit the boost on the performance of quantum heat engines for small timescales \cite{Dann_2020b}.
+Therefore it is an interesting avenue to design shortcuts by minimizing the irreversibility and address the question whether the geometric bound derived for the dissipated work \cite{Salamon_1983,Scandi2019thermodynamiclength,Li_2022} can be reached with our shortcut.
 While we have considered the isothermal stroke in this work, one can consider different strokes, or start from non-equilibrium states.
 It would be also possible to design shortcuts for applications other than ones thermodynamics.
-For example, our method could be used to design fast and robust protocols for quantum gates \cite{Kallush_2022,turyansky2023inertial}.
+For example, one could design fast and robust protocols for quantum gates \cite{Kallush_2022,turyansky2023inertial}.
 Also recently, a similar approach has been used to quickly generate entangled states in a double two-level system \cite{Ma_2023}.
-Finally, an important extension would be to go beyond the single particle problem and optimize the equilibration of interacting many-body states.
-While not an easy task, two possible directions are within reach: two particles with short-range interactions \cite{Busch98} and the hardcore Tonks--Girardeau limit \cite{Girardeau}.
-Beside having well-known analytical results, both systems have showed enhanced performances compared to non-interacting quantum engines \cite{Jaramillo_2016,Fogarty_2020,me_2023}, paving the way for fully-optimized many-body quantum heat engines.